 Kenilworth is a decidedly white-collar village, with fully 98.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kenilworth is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Kenilworth who work in management occupations (26.60%), business and financial occupations (21.05%), and legal occupations (9.21%).

-In Kenilworth, however, the average commute to work is quite long.
-On average, people spend 35.03 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Kenilworth is that it can take a long time to commute to work.
+In Kenilworth, the average commute to work is 35.03 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Kenilworth’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small village, Kenilworth has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.